rcarver/levels/README.md

 #### Ruby Syntax

 The Ruby DSL is a clean, simple format.
 It aims to be readable, writable and editable.
-It is also extensible.

-The format looks like this:
+It looks like this:

 ```ruby
 group :server